 The greenhouses are equipped with hanging gutters and a pipe rail system.
 A real innovation in the new department is the installation of diffuse glass, which is proven to have better properties for tomato cultivation.

-Two branches are located near to one another in De Lier on Laan van Boekesteijn and Burgerdijkseweg.
-The Laan van Boekesteijn branch was built in 1998 and covers 5.8 hectares, and the branch on Burgerdijkseweg was built in 1996 and covers 4.3 hectares.
-Both branches have 8-metre trellis Venlo greenhouses.
+There is a location in De Lier on the Laan van Boekesteijn.
+The Laan van Boekesteijn branch was built in 1998 and covers 5.8 hectares.
+The branche has 8-metre trellis Venlo greenhouses.
+At this location there is the administration located.